dvollrath/StudyGuide/ideas/incentives.md

 2. The growth rate of productivity.
 The $g_A$ term is telling us how fast ideas arrive.
 If this is high, then it pays to invest in researchers, as they are likely to deliver a lot of new ideas to you, and hence profits.
 But if this is low, why bother hiring them?

 Changes in IP laws or rules adjust the size of $s_{\pi}$ relative to $s_L$, and thus affect the size of the research effort over time.
-The argument for IP is that by protecting the profits of innovators, it induces more innovation (higher R).
+The argument for IP is that by protecting the profits of innovators, it induces more innovation (higher $s_R$).
 The counter-argument is that by raising $s_{\pi}$ relative to $s_L$, the share of GDP going to workers (or capital) is going down, and those workers are thus getting a smaller share of what may be a bigger pie.
 Whether that is good for the workers depends on whether the boost to innovation outweights the smaller slice.

 This gives us one way of interpreting the growth of research effort over time in most developed countries, and in particular the growth in the fraction of workers involved in research.
 Our little model here suggests that this must have involved either an increase in the fruitfulness of research ($g_A$ going up) or in a larger payoff to innovation ($s_{\pi}$ going up).

-By the way, note that the ratio $s_R$ we used in the dynamics is the share of workers employed in R&D, or that roughly

-$$
-s_R \approx \frac{R}{L}
-$$

-so what we've done here is solve for the value of $s_R$ that firms hunting down profits will choose to employ.

 ### Rising research effort
 The logic in this section gives us some insight into why the data show that the value of $s_R$ went up over time.
 One possibility is that the share of GDP going to profits rose relative to the share going to labor.
 If firms felt they were able to capture a bigger share of GDP then it makes more sense to try and innovate.